Little Beaver Township, Lawrence County, Pennsylvania

 Little Beaver Township is a township in Lawrence County, Pennsylvania, United States.
 The population was 1,227 at the time of the 2020 census, a decline from the figure of 1,411 tabulated in 2010.

 History

+Little Beaver Township was originally incorporated in 1801 as part of Beaver County, and in 1849, joined the newly created Lawrence County.

 Old Homestead was listed on the National Register of Historic Places in 1980.

 Geography

 According to the United States Census Bureau, the township has a total area of 20.5 sqmi, of which 20.4 sqmi is land and 0.1 sqmi, or 0.63%, is water.

+The western border of the township is the Ohio state line.

+The township surrounds the borough of Enon Valley to its North, West, and East.
+Unincorporated communities in the township include Old Enon, Newburg, and Mount Air.

 Demographics

 As of the census of 2000, there were 1,310 people, 451 households, and 362 families residing in the township.